-AW600 and 900 models are fitted with constant flow fans and self-regulate to deliver the optimum airflow, compensating for pressure differentials in the system.
+AW600, 900 and 1200 models are fitted with constant flow fans and self-regulate to deliver the optimum airflow, compensating for pressure differentials in the system.
+AW1500 models are fitted with a variable speed, so the fan speed should be commissioned to ensure the correct volume (with dry coils, clean air filter and all panels fitted).
 See data sheet for pressures available.